Estimates of Dirichlet heat kernel for symmetric Markov processes: Preliminary lower bound estimates

 \section{Preliminary lower bound estimates}

 In this section, we discuss a preliminary lower bound for $p_D(t, x, y)$.
 In this section we will always assume that $Y$ is the symmetric pure jump Hunt process with the jumping intensity kernel $J$ satisfying either the conditions {\bf(J1.2)} and {\bf(J1.3)} or the condition {\bf(J2)}.
-Since $Y$ satisfies conditions imposed in \cite{MR2524930}, using \cite[Theorem 5.2 and Lemma 2.5]{MR2524930}, the proof of the next lemma is the same as that of \cite[Lemma 3.2]{MR3237737}.
-Thus, we omit the proof.